-This manual provides driver license testing information for drivers who wish to have a commercial driver license (CDL).
+This manual describes the minimum requirements and testing information for drivers who wish to obtain a commercial learner's permit (CLP) or a commercial driver license (CDL) in North Carolina.
 This manual does NOT provide information on all the federal and state requirements needed before you can drive a commercial motor vehicle (CMV).
-You may have to contact your state driver licensing authority for additional information.
+If vou require additional information, please call 919-715-7000.